Tilly Pillay Tells A Tall Tale, Manipulating Justice Elisabeth Jollimore

 I believe that Ms. Pillay used this lie to manipulate and elicit an emotional response from the judge and present me as sneaky and perhaps undeserving of an opportunity to defend myself.
 She used this attack of my character to justify their failure to follow due process.

+I am denied opportunity to defend myself in Canadian Court.
 I engaged the services of an experienced and well-respected lawyer in Halifax, and forwarded him all of the correspondence between Ms. Pillay, Ms. Whalen and me.

 My lawyer informed me that the province had used a provision of the Maintenance Enforcement Act, which basically states that they can go after property if they can prove that it was hidden with the intent to avoid child support payment.
 In this case, the province had ‘certainly stretched’ (his words) that provision.
 We were confident that this would be thrown out.